Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Olive oil

-We use a good quality extra virgin olive oil to gently fry the onion and garlic and make a flavor base for the “sugo” (sauce) of this parmigiana di melanzane.
+We use good-quality extra virgin olive oil to gently fry the onion and garlic, which creates a flavor base for the “sugo” (sauce) of this parmigiana di melanzane.

-We also use olive oil to brush the eggplant slices before baking them in the oven.
-This way, they cook faster and have more flavor.
+We also brush the eggplant slices with extra-virgin olive oil before baking them.
+This method cooks them faster and has more flavor.

 Parmigiano Reggiano

 I’d avoid generic “parmesan” and opt for imported Parmigiano Reggiano or Grana Padano.
-Also, get a piece and grate it at home to ensure you get the real deal.
+Also, getting a piece and grating it at home is best to ensure you get the real deal.

-Often, pre-grated storebought mixes include cheaper ingredients and stabilizers that melt terribly.
+Often, pre-grated storebought parmesan includes cheaper ingredients and stabilizers that melt terribly.

-You can substitute Pecorino Romano or Pecorino Sardo for Parmigiano Reggiano; remember that they have a pungent, almost spicy taste, and some people might not like them.
+You can substitute Pecorino Romano or Pecorino Sardo for Parmigiano Reggiano, but remember that they have a pungent, almost spicy taste, and some people might not like them.

-Vegetarians & Vegans: Just so you know, while we consider cheese vegetarian, technically, neither Parmigiano Reggiano nor Grana Padano or Pecorino are vegetarian because they are made with animal rennet.
+Vegetarians & Vegans: Just so you know, while we consider all cheeses vegetarian, technically, neither Parmigiano Reggiano nor Grana Padano are vegetarian because they are made with animal rennet.

-If that’s a problem for you, please replace them with a vegetarian or vegan cheese alternative.
+If that’s a problem, please replace them with a vegetarian or vegan cheese alternative.

 Mozzarella